Robotics-Club-IIT-BHU/ROS-Specialization-22/week1/LinuxCommands.md

 ## Some Useful Linux Commands
-for people who are familiar with basic linux commands can follow along easily, if not then go through this [maker's basic linux command tutorial for beginners](https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners) all the basic commands from `pwd` to `locate`
+For people who are familiar with basic linux commands can follow along easily, if not then go through this
+[maker's basic linux command tutorial for beginners](https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners) all the basic commands from `pwd` to `locate`

-after that there are a few commands and things that comes in handy which you should consider learning
+After that there are a few commands and things that comes in handy which you should learn
 ### AutoCompletion (Very very useful)
 While command length gets longer and more complicated to remember linux helps to autocomplete them
 ```bash